Mazir14735/Model-Car-Company-Data-Analysis/README.md

 The purpose of this work is to exploit a database using SQL querries to build a dashboard that is based on 4 relevant KPIs required by the customer as following :

 -	Sales: The number of products sold by category and by month,

--	Finances: a-The turnover of the orders for 2021 by country.

 -	Finances: a-The turnover of the orders for 2020 by country. b-Orders that have not yet been paid.